 Finally, we looked at how well each model breathes.
 Dry feet are comfortable feet, and a good design keeps feet dry when splashing through puddles and breathes well on warmer days.
 We took each model to the local gym to walk on a treadmill at the same speed (3 mph), same incline (moderate), and for the same distance (1 mile) in the same socks (no fear, we cleaned them between trials).
 Afterward, we noted how hot our feet were, then removed the shoes to check for sock dampness and sweat accumulation on our feet.
-The results were varied, and the only product without a waterproof membrane, the Vasque Juxt
+The two products without a waterproof membrane, the Vasque Juxt

-, turned out to breathe the best, as we expected.
+, turned out to breathe the best.
 Of the shoes with waterproof membranes, the Columbia Redmond

 breathes the most.

 ticked the most boxes in the comfort department.
 The sole is extra thick with varying densities, which absorbs impact and uneven surfaces without batting a lace eyelet.
 They kept our feet comfortable and fresh, even under the weight of a medium pack over several miles and on long descents.
 Comfort is important on the trails, and it's important to remember that a shoe's comfort depends on a good fit.